heathermiller/dist-prog-book/chapter/3/message-passing.md

 The communicating event-loop model was introduced in the E language, and is similar to process actors, but doesn't make a distinction between passive and active objects.

-TODO: what does that sentence really mean?
+TODO: what does that sentence really mean? need a better introduction to this model.

 ## E Language